Askolane/Anthu/README.md

 ### Noise-Driven Loops

 Loops exit when `signal ≤ noise` (channel capacity ≤ 1 bit).
-Instead of decrementing a counter to zero, you **inject noise until the signal drowns**:
+Instead of decrementing a counter to zero, you inject noise until the signal drowns:

 ```
 +10 [ !2 ]    # Loop runs 5 times: noise rises 0→2→4→6→8→10, exits at s=n